Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 Pediatric and/or routine and emergency care after baby is born, plus necessary immunizations, vaccinations and checkups in the early months and years of baby’s life, and common baby illnesses

 Also find out if elective procedures like the following are included in the insurance plan:

-Are gender-specific procedures, like circumcision, covered?
+Are gender-specific and optional procedures, like circumcision, covered?
 Is nursery care covered?